 As part of our SEN commitment at Stoberry Park we ensure children with additional needs make the best possible progress.
 This is supported by in-class support such as word mats including common misconception words and Read, Write, Inc. and commons misconception word mats.
 Interventions such as Individual Literacy Intervention (ILI) are also used to ensure progress with children.
 Interventions focus on phase 2 and 3 spellings and one to one reading for understanding.
 If you would like any further information on our SEN provision, please contact our SENCO Ms Kelly Thomas.

 Phonics is taught daily from EYFS and we aim for all children to master the phonetic code as soon as possible.
 Phonics is taught in whole year group or whole class groups following the Read Write Inc. scheme and the priority is that children develop their knowledge of the 26 letters in the alphabet, leading to the 44 phonemes and 140 letter combinations.
 At the end of Year 1 children undergo a statutory phonics screening check.
 Children who do not yet meet the expected threshold continue receiving RWI sessions.

 Reading Levels and Book Bands

-Following the Read, Write, Inc Programme children will read books matched to their phonics level.
-Click the documents below to see how our reading books fall in line with the RWI scheme of learning.
+Following the Read Write Inc. Programme children will read books matched to their phonics level.
+Click the documents below to see how our reading books fall in line with the Read Write Inc. scheme of learning.

 In addition to books available in classes, our Library is packed with a variety of books for all levels and interests.
-Our librarian, Mrs Hodson, regularly updates the displays in the library to show what children at Stoberry and across the country are reading.
+Our librarian, Mrs Hodson, regularly updates the displays in the library to show what children at Stoberry are reading.
 Books in the library follow our Accelerated Reading levels and include quiz numbers in the front to help you complete your AR quiz after finishing the book.